 - See the best TV deals

-In other words, this set is where the smart money is.
+But if you're looking for an old OLED model, this set is where the smart money is.

 It comes in other sizes, too.
 Those wanting to go big can opt for 65in or 75in versions, and if space is limited, it's also available in a 48in model, too.
 It was actually the first OLED TV to come in at under 55in, making it a true landmark TV.

 The CX is astonishingly slim, with plenty of connections around the back: four HDMIs, three USBs, an aerial, satellite, ethernet, a headphone socket and optical audio output.
 Which should do you.

 Those HDMIs are HDMI 2.1 certified, giving you next-gen features like eARC, Auto Low Latency Mode and Variable Refresh Rate.
 If you're thinking of buying – or are lucky enough to have already bought – a PS5 or Xbox Series X, this TV will show off exactly what it can do.